istio/istio.io/tests/README.md

 1. `_verify_lines`** `func` `expected`

    Runs `func` and compares the output with `expected`.
-If the output does not "conform to" the specification in `expected`, exponentially back off and try again, 5 times by default.
+If the command execution fails or the output does not "conform to" the specification in `expected`, exponentially back off and try again, 5 times by default.
 The number of retries can be changed by setting the `VERIFY_RETRIES` environment variable.
 Conformance implies:

    1. For each line in `expected` with the prefix "+ " there must be at least one line in the output containing the following string.